Antenna Selection in Polarization Reconfigurable MIMO (PR-MIMO) Communication Systems: Numerical Experiments and Results

-Another observation of the selected Tx antenna indices in PR-HS/MRT and conventional HS/MRT, is given in Tables \ref{Table:Lt1} -- \ref{Table:Lt6}.
-Even for a set of selected Tx antenna elements based on the conventional HS/MRT, the channel capacity and SER performance is improved via joint polarization pre-post coding after the selection.
-However, that selection of Tx antenna elements is different from the selection based on the proposed PR-HS/MRT.
-Moreover, selected antenna indices in EW polarization reconfigurable scheme is also different from those in global polarization reconfigurable scheme.
-Tables \ref{Table:Lt1} -- \ref{Table:Lt6} illustrate the selected Tx antenna indices in 10 independent channel realizations for $L_t = 1, 4$ and $6$.
+Examples of the selected Tx antenna indices in PR-HS-MIMO and conventional HS-MIMO, are given in Tables \ref{Table:Lt4} -- \ref{Table:Lt6}.
+Even for a set of selected Tx antenna elements based on the conventional HS-MIMO, the channel capacity is improved via joint polarization pre-post coding after the hybrid antenna selection.
+However, the Tx antenna elements chosen by hybrid selection are different from the selection based on the proposed PR-HS-MIMO schemes.
+Selected antenna indices in EW polarization reconfiguration scheme are also different from those in global polarization reconfiguration scheme.
+Tables \ref{Table:Lt4} -- \ref{Table:Lt6} illustrate the selected Tx antenna indices in 10 independent channel realizations for $L_t = 4$ and $6$.

-The conventional HS/MRT scheme does not show full-matching of selected antenna indices with any of two PR-HS/MRT schemes.
-On the other hand, the two PR-HS/MRT schemes, i.e., EW and global polarization reconfiguration, have a considerable number of cases in which their selected antenna indices fully match.
-As described in Tables \ref{Table:Lt1} -- \ref{Table:Lt6}, the greater $L_t$ is, the more selected antenna indices are matched between proposed two PR-HS/MRT schemes.
-It is worth emphasizing that estimation of optimal polarization vectors before the hybrid antenna selection stage is inevitable to have full benefit of joint polarization pre-post coding.
+The conventional HS-MIMO scheme does not show full-matching of selected antenna indices with any of two PR-HS-MIMO schemes in the scenarios that $L_t = 4$ and $6$.
+On the other hand, the two PR-HS-MIMO schemes, i.e., EW and global polarization reconfiguration, have a considerable number of cases in which their selected antenna indices fully match as described in Tables \ref{Table:Lt4} -- \ref{Table:Lt6}.
+It is worth emphasizing that estimation of optimal polarization vectors before the hybrid antenna selection stage is inevitable to have full benefit of joint polarization pre-post coding and the corresponding polarization reconfigurable antenna selection in PR-HS-MIMO spatial multiplexing.

 \definecolor{Gray}{gray}{0.7}